scfurl/henipipe/README.md

 cd /data/fastq
 ls
 ```
-... you'd get a bunch of fastqs
+... you'd get a bunch of folders filled with fastqs.
+Each folder name will correspond to a particular sample.

 Then do this to run henipipe.  make a new output directory 'henipipe'.  go into that directory and make a runsheet pointing to the fastq folder.
 Optionally you can only select directories of fastq files that contain the string denoted using the -sf flag.
 After inspecting and completing the runsheet, run ALIGN, NORM, and SEACR.
 Sit back have a cocktail.